Germany - HR & HR Software Guide

 There is also a reduced rate of 7% for some goods and services.

-Typically, the tax return must be filed electronically by July 31 of the year succeeding the tax year.
+Typically, the tax return must be filed electronically by July 31, following the tax year.

 Penalties for late filing (up to 0.25% of the tax due, at a minimum of EUR 25 and a maximum of EUR 25,000 for each commenced month of delay) and late payment of assessed taxes (1% on the outstanding rounded-down tax amount per month or part thereof).